 - This article is for Windows only

-Carbonite Server Backup (CSB) supports the following types of restores:
+Carbonite Safe Server Backup (CSSB) supports the following types of restores:

-Hyper-V hosts and hosted virtual machines can be restored to the original location or to an alternate location.
+Hyper-V host components and hosted virtual machines can be restored to the original location or to an alternate location.

 - All virtual machines may be restored using Restore All.